karloberas/Docker-Tutorial/KubernetesCheatSheet.md

 kubectl expose deployments nginx --port 80 --type LoadBalancer
 ### Create the pod from configuration file
 kubectl create -f `file`.yaml
-### Map a local port into the port inside the pod
+### Map a local port into the port inside the pod (only for testing, pods in production should only be exposed using services)
 kubectl port-forward `pod` 10080:80
 ### View stream of logs in the pod in real-time
 kubectl logs -f `pod`
 ### Run an interactive shell inside the pod
 kubectl exec `pod` --stdin --tty -c `pod` /bin/sh

 ### Create secret
-kubectl create secret generic tls-certs --from-file=tls/
+kubectl create secret generic  s --from-file=tls/
+### View secret
+kubectl describe secrets
+### Create configmap
+kubectl create configmap nginx-proxy-conf --from-file nginx/proxy.conf
+### View configmap
+kubectl describe configmap nginx-proxy-conf

+# Communicate with a set of pods
+## Services - persistent endpoints for pods; use labels to select pods
+## Services Type
+- Cluster IP (internal only)
+- NodePort (gives each node an external ip that can be accessible)
+- Load balancer (adds a load balancer from the cloud provider that reports traffic from the service to the nodes within it )

 ## For more info